 |CHARLES DEKEYSER, BASS|

-The Belgian bass Charles Dekeyser (Ghent, 1986), studied at the Brussels Royal Conservatoire and continued his singing studies at the Flanders Opera Studio where, in 2010, he obtained the certificate of Laureate of the Flanders Opera Studio, voice option.
+The Belgian bass Charles Dekeyser (Ghent, 1986), studied at the Brussels Royal Conservatoire and continued his vocal education at the Flanders Opera Studio where, in 2010, he obtained the certificate of Laureate of the Flanders Opera Studio, voice option.
 Afterwards he perfected himself for four years at the Queen Elisabeth Music Chapel with José Van Dam.
 In 2014 Charles participates in the Queen Elisabeth Competition where he becomes a semi-finalist.
 Meanwhile he was called "associated artist" of the Queen Elisabeth Music Chapel, an honour he's currently still carrying.

 He completed his vocal training by following master classes with renowned artists such as Graham Johnson, Helmut Deutsch, Christoph Pregardien and Malcolm Martineau.
 He joines the International Opera Academy in Ghent where he's cast in several productions.
-Subsequently he sgins for one season (2015/2016) at the Opera studio of the famous Opera House Zürich.
+Subsequently he sings for one season (2015/2016) at the Opera studio of the famous Opera House Zürich.

 In no time the young bass arouse interest.
 First at home, with first steps at La Monnaie, the Flemish Opera and the Opera house of Liège, followed by his house debut in Rouen Luxemburg and Zürich with new roles such as Sarastro in Mozart's Magic Flute, Ombra di Nino in Rossini's Semiramide, Pietro in Verdi's Simon Boccanegra, Le Médecin in Debussy's Pelléas et Mélisande, Don Fernando in Beethoven's Fidelio en Brander in Berlioz's La Damnation de Faust, the latter two at the Verbier Festival.A name to remember in sacred music

-A number of exceptional cooperations have proven to be a source of enthusiasm and inspiration for Charles.
+A number of exceptional cooperations have proven to be a source of inspiration for Charles.
 Among which the one with Les Musiciens du Louvre under the baton of M° Marc Minkowski, with whom he embarked on several concert tours including appearances at the Festivals of Beaune, Île de Ré, Lyon, Köthen (Bachfesttage), to name just a few.
 Also the production of Semiramide (at Flanders Opera), sung under M° Alberto Zedda marked a momentous event in his young career.
 Equally noteworthy are his cooperation with personalities such as Charles Dutoit, Sir Christopher Warren Green, Giovanni Antonini, Christian Arming, Hervé Niquet, Ludovic Morlot, Laurence Cummings and Alain Altinoglu in productions with Sinfonia Varsovia, Belgian national Orchestra, Orquesta Y Coro Nacionales de España, Brussels Philharmonic, Symphonic Orchestra of ROH La Monnaie, Royal Philharmonic Orchestra of Liège, Philharmonic Orchestra of Luxembourg and Collegium Vocale Gent.

 taking an open-mind approach to the art of singing, Charles has rarely hesitated to leave the beaten path to discover new insights.
 After all, a professional trained voice talent lends itself to a variety of repertoires.
 So he feels equally at home whether he sings the special Lied-recital "Lieder von Mahler" as a tribute to Gérard Morrtier at the Flanders Opera, takes part in the "Nacht und Träume" at the renowned Festival OdeGand by Night, appears at the side of Collegium Vocale Gent in the production "Einstein on the Beach" (Philip Glass) or lends his voice to a multimedia music theatre project,named "Napoleon Ongehoord’" (The unheard Napoleon) after the successful book by Johan Op De Beeck ...
-Charles is also co-founder of the vocal sextet Air4Six, that got off to a flying start in the 2020.
-Last but not not least this disarming bass gives free rein to his guilty pleasures and there he goes performing evergreens by Jacques Brel, Charles Aznavour, Michel Sardou ... next to songs by Nat King Cole, Elvis Presley ...